 In any case, it seems reasonable to conclude that the clear-cutting that followed the budworm epidemics of the 1950s, 60s and 70s provided, via promotion of large populations of herbaceous plants and grasses, a large increase in good deer habitat, and this likely contributed to the boom in deer populations that began in the mid-1970s.
 That boom is reflected in the sharp upward direction of the population curve in the above graph.
 Clear-cuts are generally thought to provide good browse conditions for white-tailed deer.

 By contrast, as those planted conifers grew and matured, deer food declined and deer populations eventually fell back to their previous levels of the early 1970s.
-By the 1990s, however, farmland acreage had collapsed.
+Those large deer herds also no doubt helped encourage growth of coyote populations, as they prey on deer.
+Moreover, by the 1990s, farmland acreage had collapsed.
 Consequently, the population distribution of deer has changed from the early 1970s (there are fewer ‘rural’ deer and more ‘suburban’ deer) while the total population is now at about the same level as it was then.
 In addition, deer that reside close to ‘one-acre lot’ rural suburbs are often ‘out-of-bounds’ to hunters – that further reduces the hunter’s success rate, relative to the total population of deer.
 In other words, a smaller percentage of the total deer population is accessible to hunters than was the case prior to the collapse of farming.

 Clear-cuts are not always a positive for deer, however.
 For example, the maintenance of winter deer yards are vital to protect deer during harsh winters.
 Conifer stands in such yards tend to have lower snow depths than open or deciduous stands; this makes it less difficult for deer to move about.
 Over-harvesting of conifers in such locations (and thus creation of clear-cuts) would likely be harmful to deer populations.
-Proper deer herd management would include protection of conifer stands in deer wintering yards.
+Possibly, the spruce budworm outbreak in northern NB resulted in loss of deer over-wintering habitat.
+Assessments of whether deer yards have recovered or need better management should be undertaken in a manner independent of wood fibre production concerns.
+Proper deer herd management would include protection of conifer and mixed deciduous/conifer stands in deer wintering yards.
 Not all clear-cuts have the same impact on deer.

 Bottom line: while weather patterns and hunting regulations influence deer populations, a major determinant is habitat.
-The loss of farmland and its conversion to forest has greatly decreased deer habitat in the rural parts of New Brunswick.
+White-tailed deer were not common in the Maritimes in the 1700 and 1800s but a population explosion took place as European settlers created suitable deer habitat by clearing land for farms and towns.
+More recently, the loss of farmland and its conversion to forest has greatly decreased deer habitat in the rural areas.
 The nature of the forest may have changed from old-growth forest dominated by a mix of deciduous trees and conifers to a managed forest of relatively young conifers, but, from the perspective of white-tailed deer, the New Brunswick forest is just not that attractive.
 Given the role that the deer play with respect to Lyme disease and other zoonotic diseases, perhaps that is not entirely a bad thing.

 - Erdle Report (2008) – Management Alternatives for New Brunswick’s Public Forest – Report of the New Brunswick Task Force on Forest Diversity and Wood Supply.